 Polycyclic aromatic hydrocarbons (PAHs) are chemical compounds that can result from combustion processes of organic substances or from heat processing of food – some of them are of particular concern for human health.
-Within the EU sixteen PAHs need to be monitored.
+Within the EU four PAHs have to be determined for the assessment of compliance with established maximum levels (Commission Regulation 1881/2006), while the monitoring of another 12 PAHs is recommended.

 Human beings are exposed to PAHs via air and drinking water, but mostly by intake of food.
 Food contamination with PAHs largely arises from production practices, although environmental contamination is also an issue, since they are formed during incomplete combustion processes.
 Grains and raw products for the production of edible oil (e.g. olives) may be contaminated with PAHs through drying processes whereas food from animal origin is mainly contaminated through processing, e.g. charcoal grilling, roasting, and smoking.